BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Toolbox missing
 ---------------

-You either reset the workspace by pressing the right most button on the toolbar, the workspace switcher, and clicking a workspace from the list.
+You can reset the Workspace by pressing the right most button on the toolbar, the Workspace switcher, and click on a desired Workspace from the list.

-Or right-click on any docker titlebar or open space in any toolbar, and select Toolbox.
+Or you can right-click on any docker title bar or open space in any toolbar, and select Toolbox.
 It's the first option.

-Or check the Settings menu, it's got lots of interesting stuff, then go to the Dockers menu and select toolbox.
+Also, you can check the Settings menu, it got lots of interesting stuff, then go to the Dockers menu and select Toolbox.

 Tool icons size is too big
 --------------------------